shaefelinger/codepedia/src/JS/modules.md

 ### Module-level scope

-Each module has its own top-level scope -> each module has independent variables
+- Each module has its own top-level scope -> each module has independent variables

-Modules should `export` what they want to be accessible from outside and `import` what they need.
-Use import/export instead of relying on global variables.
+- Modules should `export` what they want to be accessible from outside and `import` what they need.
+- Use import/export instead of relying on global variables.

 ##### A module code is evaluated only the first time when imported

 If the same module is imported into multiple other modules, its code is executed only once, upon the first import.
 Then its exports are given to all further importers.

-The module is executed only once.
-Exports are generated, and then they are shared between importers,

 ### [In a module, “this” is undefined](https://javascript.info/modules-intro#in-a-module-this-is-undefined)